MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/msal/MsalProvider.md

 > You only need to specify the client id if you need admin consent for delegated permissions from your AAD app registration.
 Simple authentication for public accounts does not require a client id or any additional configuration.

 > [!IMPORTANT]
-> Be sure to Register Client Id in Azure first following the guidance here: <https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app>
+> Be sure to Register Client Id in Azure first following the guidance here: [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app)
 >
 > After finishing the initial registration page, you will also need to add an additional redirect URI.
 Click on "Add a Redirect URI" and add the value retrieved from running `WindowsProvider.RedirectUri`.
 >